openghg/openghg/doc/source/tutorials/local/Adding_new_data/Creating_data_from_databases.rst

 -  edgar_version - specify this if this cannot be extracted from the database provided

-**How do we find out which domains are available and what they mean?
-Need a checker function?**
+*Checker function for seeing which pre-existing domains are present will be added soon.*

 *Note: for creating new domains this currently relies on the xesmf package which is better installed in a conda environment than using pip.